 The Office of Clinical Research has designed an auditing program in order to better monitor approved protocols.
 An OCR staff member may be assigned to audit a particular protocol or PI to ensure that the approved procedures are being followed, including the use of the approved version of the consent form and other documents, and to ensure that human subjects and their data are being protected in the research setting.
+Submissions will be audited to ensure compliance with the determinations of the reviewing IRB.
 The audit program is not designed to penalize or reprimand investigators, but rather to encourage and educate investigators on regulatory and ethical guidelines for the proper conduct of a research study.